Liberation of Strasbourg: Aftermath

 The rapid liberation of Strasbourg by General Leclerc's 2nd Armored Division produced a torrent of joy in the newly liberated French nation and was a major symbolic victory for both the French and the Western Allies.
 Leclerc was well respected and liked by his American contemporaries, unlike some other French commanders.
 The liberation of Strasbourg and the raising of the tricolor over its cathedral was considered to be the last major objective in the liberation of France.

 The Allies were unable to quickly capitalize on the German collapse.
 While fuel shortages and the increasing difficulty of supporting armies with lengthening supply lines played a role, General Dwight D. Eisenhower's lack of interest in his southern flank largely doomed any further exploitation of the situation around Strasbourg.
-The commander of the American 6th Army Group, General Jacob L. Devers, believed he could cross the Rhine quickly at Rastatt, thereby seizing a bridgehead.
+6th Army Group commander General Jacob L. Devers believed he could cross the Rhine quickly at Rastatt, thereby seizing a bridgehead.
 However, Devers' ambitious nature and aggressive personality alienated other commanders such as Eisenhower, and he failed to convince the Supreme Commander of his plan.